markhpc/hsbench/README.md

 *	Test length can be limited either by duration or maximum number of objects.
 *	Object prefixes can be set to test large object names (12 bytes reserved for uniqueness)
 *	Bucket/Object prefixes can be used to allow multiple clients to target the same buckets
+*	You can use hsbench to delete buckets in parallel: `./hsbench -a ... -s ... -u http://... -m cx -t 32 -bl "bucket1 bucket2 ..."` (-t is the number of threads)

 ## Limitations